ibm-cloud-docs/account/enterprise-organize-accounts.md

 Use account groups to organize related accounts in your {{site.data.keyword.Bluemix}} enterprise.
 You can create a multitiered enterprise hierarchy by nesting account groups within an account group.
 If you need to, you can reorganize by moving accounts between account groups.
 {:shortdesc}

-For example, the following diagram depicts a four-tier enterprise that you can set up by creating two account groups.
-Then, you can create two additional account groups that have one of the account groups as a parent.
-You can move accounts freely within the account groups, no matter what level they're in.
+For example, the following diagram depicts a four-tier enterprise that you can set up by nesting account groups.
+First, you create two account groups that have the enterprise as the parent.
+Then, you can create two additional account groups that have one of those account groups as a parent.
+You can move accounts freely within the account groups, no matter what tier they're in.
+However, account groups cannot be moved.

 ![A diagram that shows four enterprise tiers.
 The top tier is the enterprise, which contains two tiers of account groups.
 Then, the account group contains accounts.](images/enterprise-hierarchy.svg "Enterprise tiers are created by adding account groups."){: caption="Figure 1.
 A four-tier enterprise hierarchy" caption-side="bottom"}